Museum New Year’s Holiday Closure

 Free Auditorium event-Bottled water only please.

-Join us for a free public opening of Community Through Making from Peru to New Mexico/ Comunidad a través de la Creación De Perú a Nuevo México , Gallery of Conscience
+Join us for a free public opening of Community Through Making from Peru to New Mexico/ Comunidad a través de la Creación De Perú a Nuevo México , Gallery of Conscience.
+Free Admission for New Mexico residents with ID.

 Join us for our the first of our annual storytelling tradition.
 This session will feature Seidel Standing Elk, a talented author and artist.
 Mr. Standing Elk will run the program twice - once at 2pm, and again at 3pm.
 Choose either time!